daniel-enqz/ruby-corners-100/DOCKER_IN_RAILS /README.md

 “Is a set of tools built around the idea of packaging and running software in small, sandboxed environments known as containers”

 ### What we can achieve with docker?
+Essentialy we can create precise ecosystems for our development.

 - *Packaging* The ability to package software into a reusable, shareable format known as images.